BirdOffice-Suite/birdmenu/README.md

 Lawyers: For licensing information and disclaimers not shown here, please read `LICENSE`.

 # Regarding AI code
-BirdMenu was written by hand originally, but the GUI was written by Google Gemini.
+BirdMenu was originally written by hand, but the `tkinter` GUI was written by Google Gemini.